Llanview: Overview

-Llanview is the home of Llanview University and conglomerates Buchanan Enterprises.
+Llanview is the home of Llanview University and the conglomerate Buchanan Enterprises.
 Town media is owned by the Lord family, with preeminent local newspaper The Banner owned and run by Victoria Lord.
 The Banner's rival publication is The Sun, run by Viki's half-brother Todd Manning.
 Llanview Hospital is the local medical center, and Angel Square is a central area located in East Llanview.

-Bo Buchanan is appointed Llanview Police Commissioner in 1995; his nemesis corrupt Mayor Stanley Lowell, replaces Bo in 2010.
-Bo is reinstated, but in 2010 Dorian Lord is blackmailed into replacing Bo with Lowell himself.
-Bo's wife Nora Hanen is District Attorney.
-Former Llanview high school teacher Marcie McBain is the best-selling author of The Killing Club, a mystery novel.

-From 1984 to 1991 the Market Street Bridge overlooking downtown Harrisburg, Pennsylvania stood in as the establishing shot for the show's intro.
+From 1984 to 1991 the Market Street Bridge overlooking downtown Harrisburg, Pennsylvania, stood in as the establishing shot for the show's intro.

-On July 29, 2008, Bo Buchanan states that Llanview's area code is 267.
-The Llanview zip code is noted to be 19100 in the January 21, 2009 episode.